-Prepare assessment activities to measure comprehension in the subject area of the material taught from part of a unit.
 Meet with your Mentor Teacher after each lesson taught to discuss strengths and needs for improvement.
-Prepare to take on the responsibility for a third and fourth period in Week 7 and 9. • Incorporate one of the six co-teaching models (See Appendix G ).
-Continue all of the above. • Take over the responsibility for teaching a third period (Week 7).
+Prepare to take on the responsibility for a third and fourth period in Week 7 and 9.
+Incorporate one of the six co-teaching models (See Appendix G).
+Continue all of the above.
+Take over the responsibility for teaching a third period (Week 7).
 Take over the responsibility for teaching a fourth period (Week 9).
 Teach at least two periods on a regular basis or as a co-teacher with the Mentor Teacher Design a bulletin board or student work display.
-Weeks Meet with your Mentor Teacher after each lesson taught to discuss strengths and needs for 7-9 improvement.
-Add more assessment measures.
+Meet with your Mentor Teacher after each lesson taught to discuss strengths and needs Weeks for improvement.
+7-9 Add more assessment measures.
 Prepare a unit including all lesson plans and necessary activities/culminating project.
 Add another portion of the different subject area into the curriculum.
 Prepare to possibly take on the responsibility for a fifth period.
 Incorporate one of the six co-teaching models (See Appendix G).
 Continue all of the above.
 Take over the responsibility for a fifth period if you and your Mentor Teacher and University Supervisor all agree (Week 10).
-Weeks Become familiar with specific student learning levels and incorporate adaptations on a 10-11 consistent basis when necessary.
-10 11 Meet with your Mentor Teacher after each lesson taught to discuss strengths and needs for improvement. • Incorporate one of the six co-teaching models (See Appendix G ).
-Continue all of the above. • Continue full responsibility for teaching four to five periods of classroom instruction.
-This 14/ is the time when you implement what you have learned throughout your formal coursework Weeks and field experiences.
+Become familiar with specific student learning levels and incorporate adaptations on a Weeks consistent basis when necessary.
+10-11 Meet with your Mentor Teacher after each lesson taught to discuss strengths and needs for improvement.
+Incorporate one of the six co-teaching models (See Appendix G).
+Continue all of the above.
+Continue full responsibility for teaching four to five periods of classroom instruction.
+This is the time when you implement what you have learned throughout your formal coursework Weeks and field experiences.
 After having apprenticed with a Mentor Teacher for approximately 12-14 12-14 weeks, you are ready to apply this knowledge and practice within an autonomous environment.
-Incorporate one of the six co-teaching models (See Appendix G ). • You will be responsible for demonstrating to your University Supervisor a two-week solo period at the end of the semester.
-You will continue to plan and assume responsibilities for the whole four to five periods during the last two weeks of placement days. • Some of your solo lessons can be co-planned with your Mentor Teacher, but the majority Weeks should represent your own planning, teaching, and assessment.
-15-16 • This might be a good time to work with other Teacher Candidates at your grade/subject 1010 level to co-plan (from any school) and co-teach (if you're at the same school site). • The goal is to experience the classroom from a leadership perspective - not to sink or swim. • You may arrange with your Mentor Teacher times when they will assist you or lead a small group, and times when they will observe and give you feedback.
+Incorporate one of the six co-teaching models (See Appendix G).
+You will be responsible for demonstrating to your University Supervisor a two-week solo period at the end of the semester.
+You will continue to plan and assume responsibilities for the whole four to five periods during the last two weeks of placement days.
+Some of your solo lessons can be co-planned with your Mentor Teacher, but the majority should represent your own planning, teaching, and assessment.
+Weeks This might be a good time to work with other Teacher Candidates at your grade/subject 15-16 level to co-plan (from any school) and co-teach (if you're at the same school site).
+The goal is to experience the classroom from a leadership perspective - not to sink or swim.
+You may arrange with your Mentor Teacher times when they will assist you or lead a small group, and times when they will observe and give you feedback.

-Appendix C Directed Teaching Guidelines Cheat Sheet
+Appendix C: Directed Teaching Guidelines Cheat Sheet